ipc-lab/kaira/docs/api_reference.rst

 Forward Error Correction encoders for Kaira.

-This module provides various encoder implementations for forward error correction, including:
-- Block codes: Fundamental error correction codes that operate on fixed-size blocks
-- Linear block codes: Codes with linear algebraic structure allowing matrix operations
-- LDPC codes: Low-Density Parity-Check codes with sparse parity-check matrices
-- Cyclic codes: Special class of linear codes with cyclic shift properties
-- BCH codes: Powerful algebraic codes with precise error-correction capabilities
-- Reed-Solomon codes: Widely-used subset of BCH codes for burst error correction
-- Hamming codes: Simple single-error-correcting codes with efficient implementation
-- Repetition codes: Basic codes that repeat each bit multiple times
-- Golay codes: Perfect codes with specific error correction properties
-- Single parity-check codes: Simple error detection through parity bit addition

-These encoders can be used to add redundancy to data for enabling error detection and correction in communication systems, storage devices, and other applications requiring reliable data transmission over noisy channels.
+This module provides various encoder implementations for forward error correction.These encoders can be used to add redundancy to data for enabling error detection and correction in communication systems, storage devices, and other applications requiring reliable data transmission over noisy channels.